murilomendes/gitFetcher/README.md

 $ psql -d gitfetcher-db
 ```
 Now, you can execute your own T-commands.
-> ps: for execute the command, you need to put ; in the end of line;
+> ps: for execute the command, you need to put ; in the end of line.

-> ps2: to exit the db container, you have to execute the command "\q"
+> ps2: to exit the db container, you have to execute the command "\q".

 # Can I see the online Demo?